home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 <div class='note warning'>

-Using two-factor authentication is not supported.
-Please use a strong, randomly generated password.
+The Home Assistant integration doesn't support two-factor authentication for Synology DSM accounts.
+Use a strong, randomly generated password to improve security.

 </div>

 ## Created sensors

-Sensors are :
+Sensors are:
-- `cpu_other_load`: Displays unspecified load in percentage.
+- `cpu_other_load`: Displays unspecified (that is, not user or system) load in percentage.
 - `cpu_user_load`: Displays user load in percentage.
 - `cpu_system_load`: Displays system load in percentage.
 - `cpu_total_load`: Displays combined load in percentage.